 Working under the direction of a stakeholder-based working group, Discovery Routes Trails Organization has assumed the role of coordinating agency for the implementation of the Véloroute Voyageur / Voyageur Cycling Route.
 Keeping in line with the long-term vision of the Voyageur Cycling Route to create a continuous cycling route to Ottawa to close an essential gap in the provincial cycling network, Discovery Routes has developed a partnership with the Ottawa Valley Cycling and Active Transportation Alliance and Eastern Ontario Active Transportation Network partners to coordinate cycling route expansion across Eastern Ontario.

 Over the summer and fall of 2017, the work plan involves:

 - With funding support from the Ontario Trillium Foundation, a Mobile Workshop took place September 19-22, 2016 to test ride of the route between Mattawa and Coniston (avoiding sections of Highway 17).
 Route Evaluation reports were completed for all road authorities along the route including municipalities and the Ministry of Transportation.
 A summary of the Evaluation Report is available to download.

 - The first edition of detailed route maps for the Northeast arm were used to navigate during the Mobile Workshop in September 2016.
 They are available for review, but require editing based on feedback received during the Mobile Workshop.

 - Discovery Routes and partners will work to build and expand the Ontario by Bike Network to include more tourism businesses and attractions to register as bicycle-friendly

-- A Marketing Plan will become a need as the route becomes established.
-Funding to support marketing efforts will be a priority in the coming months.
+- A Marketing Plan is needed now as the route is becoming established with signage and infrastructure improvements.
+Funding to support marketing efforts is a priority.

-- Fundraising to cover the cost of signage along 208-km of the route that are sign-ready
+- The first wave of wayfinding signage along 208-km of the route was installed in 2017.